rakesh-nj/photo-share/README.md

 # photo-share
-An place for sharing images
+A place for sharing images